ibm-cloud-docs/satellite/host-reqs.md

     ```
     {: screen}

-### Inbound and outbound connectivity
+### Inbound connectivity
-{: #reqs-host-network-firewall}
+{: #reqs-host-network-firewall-outbound}

-**Inbound**: Hosts must have inbound connectivity on the public network via the default gateway or firewall of the system.
+Hosts must have inbound connectivity on the public network via the default gateway or firewall of the system.
+{: shortdesc}

 The required IP addresses vary with the {{site.data.keyword.cloud}} multizone region that your {{site.data.keyword.satelliteshort}} location is managed from.

 |Protocol|Ports|Source|
 |-------|-------|-----|